 Where to stay in Westport: We stayed at a B&B a little ways outside of the center in Westport (I didn't want to deal with trying to find street parking), and it ended up being really lovely; it was about a 15- or 20-minute walk downtown, which was really nice on a summer evening!
 We stayed at Woodside Lodge and liked it.
 If you wanted to stay in the center of Westport, I'd look at The Wyatt Hotel, which is a cute boutique hotel right downtown.

-Day 9: To Galway
+Day 9: Westport to Galway

 There's actually quite a bit to do in/around Westport, from climbing Croagh Patrick to cycling the Great Western Greenway, to exploring the islands in Clew Bay.